MysteriousHeroineX/DR-guide-Chinese-translation/chap-3.md

 If, instead, you want to focus mainly on DR, here is some advice:

--Try keeping track of corner orientation doing EO, possibly influencing it.
+- Try keeping track of corner orientation doing EO, possibly influencing it.

--Pairs or pseudo pairs, made by joining same or opposite colours together, can lead to a better trigger case
+- Pairs or pseudo pairs, made by joining same or opposite colours together, can lead to a better trigger case

--Each EO has two possible endings, try both (e.g. F/F’)
+- Each EO has two possible endings, try both (e.g. F/F’)

--Try influencing E-layer edges during EO, you should end up with at least 2 good edges to get a good DR.
+- Try influencing E-layer edges during EO, you should end up with at least 2 good edges to get a good DR.

 Different approaches consist in joining some of the steps together or changing their order.
 In the next sections we will talk about them very briefly since a lot of this stuff is still unexplored.